Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 One may also have a look at the full `test examples <https://github.com/Olivier-Boudeville/Ceylan-WOOPER/tree/master/examples>`_, as a source of inspiration.

-For examples of re-use of WOOPER by upper layers, one may refer to `Ceylan-Traces <http://traces.esperide.org>`_ or the `Sim-Diasca <http://sim-diasca.com>`_ simulation engine.
+For examples of re-use of WOOPER by upper layers, one may refer to `Ceylan-Traces <http://traces.esperide.org>`_ or to the `Sim-Diasca <http://sim-diasca.com>`_ simulation engine.

 .. comment Note:: To be updated, notably with respect to parse transforms.